Hares are furry animals that are closely related to rabbits. They are leporids from the Lepus genus.

 Description

-Hares are larger in size, more athletic-looking, and much swifter than rabbits.
+Hares are larger, more athletic-looking, and much swifter than rabbits.
 Their limbs are also longer than that of the rabbits.
 The tip of their ears are black, and they have longer tails than rabbits.
 Hares are described as solitary and shy animals.

-They are not known to breed or live in groups, and they live alone or in twos.
+They are not known to breed or live in groups, alone or in twos.
 Their young ones are adaptable to the absence of physical protection, so they are born open-eyed and fully furred, unlike their close relatives, the rabbits whose young are born blind and hairless.

 Hares are known to develop and mature very early, and soon after birth, the young ones can look after themselves.
-Hares can easily be spotted when they are feeding, which is during dusk or in the early hours of the morning.
+Hares can easily be spotted during dusk or early morning hours feeding.

 During feeding time, they often sit up to observe their surroundings.
 They use their sharp olfactory and auditory senses to locate nearby predators.

-When they are in motion on the ground, they keep their bodies close to the earth and sleep their eyes flat on their backs in order to remain unnoticed.
+When they are in motion on the ground, they keep their bodies close to the earth and sleep their eyes flat on their backs to remain unnoticed.

 Hares are hearty eaters, and they consume sizeable quantities of plants.
 This makes their digestive system configured to handle the quantity of food they take.